alexrecuenco/diffractio-start/README.md

 ## Manually

-- Run init.sh,
+- Run `init.sh`,
-- If no errors occurred, you can then run start.sh to start jupyter.
+- If no errors occurred, you can then run `start.sh` to start jupyter.
 Remember to close this screen when you are done

 ## Using docker